Panchenko-Lab/Supplementary-data-for-Peng-et-al-2021/Simulations_set_up/AMBER_OPC/README.md

 ## Required Progarms
 Amber(https://ambermd.org)

-Simulations are performed with version of Amber18.
+Simulations are performed with the version of Amber18.

 ## MD tjrajectories